Code Of Business Ethics And Conduct

 Gifts and Entertainment

 In the course of business, it is not unusual for an individual or an organization to give gifts or provide entertainment, such as dinners and tickets to events.
 It is our policy to deter givers of gifts from seeking or receiving special favors from employees.
-Accepting any gift or entertainment that is of more than nominal value can appear to be an attempt to influence the recipient into favoring a particular customer, vendor, consultant, etc. However, it should be invariably acknowledged that giving or receiving a gift in the form of cash may never be accepted.
+Accepting any gift or entertainment that is of more than nominal value of 40 GEL can appear to be an attempt to influence the recipient into favoring a particular customer, vendor, consultant, etc. However, it should be invariably acknowledged that giving or receiving a gift in the form of cash may never be accepted.
+Every employee should be aware that it is considered as a bribe or, equally as a facilitation payment, which is illegal as per Criminal Code of Georgia , and it entails criminal penalties.

 Business entertainment should be appropriate for the position the employee occupies within the Company and clearly intended to facilitate business objectives.
 For example, a person offering cultural tickets must plan to attend the event as well.